 If you need a mountain for all occasions, Tamborine is for you.

-Best mountain for a foodie day trip: Blackall Range
+Best mountain for a food-focussed day trip: Blackall Range

-If food is more your tip then head north towards the Blackall Range towns of Maleny and Montville.
-Both are an easy drive up the Bruce Highway and then on to Steve Irwin Way (although the back route via Dayboro and Mount Mee is a stunning drive, if you have a bit more time to kill).
+If food is more your tip, head north towards the Blackall Range towns of Maleny and Montville.
+Both are an easy drive up the Bruce Highway and then on to Steve Irwin Way (although the back route via Dayboro and Mount Mee is an absolutely stunning drive, if you have a bit more time on your hands).

-If you’re there in time for breakfast, Monica’s and Shotgun Espresso in Maleny and Little May in the more tourist-oriented Montville all offer fresh seasonal food that is lovingly prepared.
-After breakfast, you can take a tour of Maleny Dairies where you’ll see the process behind their award-winning products – with tastings of course.
+If you’re there in time for breakfast, Monica’s and Shotgun Espresso in Maleny, and Little May Espresso in the more tourist-oriented Montville all offer fresh, seasonal food that is lovingly prepared.
+After breakfast, head over to Maleny Dairies – keep an eye on its website to see if it’s running tours, on which you’ll see the process behind their award-winning products.
+Either way, you can still pick up something for takeaway and glimpse the animals out back.

-Grab lunch and a few afternoon drinks at the award-winning Brouhaha brewpub.
-The region is showcased on a menu that features meat from Maleny Wagyu, dairy from Maleny Dairies and Mooloolaba prawns.
-While there, taste your way through the seasonal beer offering or try something a bit funkier from the limited releases.
+Grab lunch and an afternoon drink at the award-winning Brouhaha Brewery.
+The region is showcased on a menu that features meat from Maleny Wagyu, dairy from Maleny Dairies and breads from Ten Acre.
+While there, taste your way through the seasonal beer offerings or try something a bit funkier from the limited releases.
+Just be sure to check the Brouhaha website to see if you need to book.

 A food tour through Maleny and Montville wouldn’t be complete without dinner at The Long Apron.
-Spicers Tamarind’s star restaurant offers elevated modern Australian food cut through with Euro influences.
-It’s also won awards for its classy wine list, in case you want to stay the night.
+Spicers Clovelly Estate’s star restaurant offers elevated modern Australian food cut through with Euro influences.
+It’s also won awards for its classy wine list that features a neat collection of vintage champagnes – just in case you want to stay the night.